 - Start the GMER online contract

-- There will be a mandatory/required Pre-Travel Orientation.
-Date and time is TBD.
-More information will be made available in the summer.
+- There will be a mandatory/required Pre-Travel Orientation Tentatively scheduled for Monday, October 14th from 1:00-4:00pm.
 If you are on call or on a service working - please let us know and we will get a letter excusing you from your duties for that time.
 All students planning to travel for credit must attend this session.

 - Visit a Travel Clinic for vaccinations and health recommendations